-Collateral is valuated daily on a mark to market basis.
+Collateral is valued daily at market price (mark to market).

 Haircuts can be applied to collateral received in the form of securities according to the level of risk.

 Margin calls occur daily unless otherwise indicated in the master agreement covering these transactions on in case of agreement between the management company and the counterparty on the application of a trigger point.